rpearce/ramda.guide/src/book/reading-shallow-object-properties.md

 * [`props`](#props)
 * [`pick`](#pick)
 * [`pluck`](#pluck)

-Let's dive (but not too _deep_!) into pulling out data at a single level from objects!

 In case you missed it, we'll be using [some ISS and astronaut data](./data-iss-location.html) as our datasets.